albar965/littlenavmap-manual/en/MENUS.md

 #### Flight Simulators {#flight-simulators}

 One menu item is created for each Flight Simulator installation or database found.
 These menu items allow switching of databases on the fly.
-The menu item is hidden if only one Flight Simulator was found.
+The menu item is disabled if only one Flight Simulator was found.

+The loaded AIRAC cycle is displayed only for X-Plane since the information is not available for FSX or P3D simulators.

 **You have to set the base path to the X-Plane directory in the **`Load Scenery Library Dialog`** first to enable the X-Plane menu item.**